maturner5/Roadmap.sh-Personal-Portfolio/README.md

 # Roadmap.sh-Personal-Portfolio
 Simple personal portfolio project I made from the frontend roadmap.sh design.
+It has no interactivity.
+My goal was to just try and copy the given design and to make the webpage responsive.
 ### Project URL
 ##### Click the link to try it out!
 https://maturner5.github.io/Roadmap.sh-Personal-Portfolio/main.html